docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 -----------------
 You can display icon images in Image or IconButton controls, or display images in place of strings or in addition to strings as the selectable items in a Listbox or DropdownList control.
-In each case, the image is defined by setting the element’s image property.
+In each case, the image is defined by setting the element's image property.
 You can set it to a ScriptUIImage object; a named icon resource; a File object; or the pathname of a file containing the iconic image, or of an alias or shortcut to that file (see :ref:`specifying-paths`).
 The image data for an icon can be in Portable Network Graphics (PNG) format, or in Joint Photographic